rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 ## 2. Generating the global observed contact matrix

-This section will allow you to generate a **global square observed contact matrix** (24-by-24 chromosomes for hg38).
+This section allows to generate a **global square observed contact matrix** (24-by-24 chromosomes for hg38).
 The total number of bins of this big matrix will depend on the resolution of the data (for hg38 at 1Mb resolution is 3078x3078).
 The observed data contain the observed read count per each bin.

 Especially at higher resolution, the generation of the global observed contact matrix may be computationally expensive and require long time.
 Therefore, we implemented a code to allow job parallelization (if your machine allows that).
 Each row of the contact matrix is computed in parallel, meaning all the contact matrices per each chromosome, and finally they are merged together to generate the global matrix.
 Each row of the matrix is saved in a temporary file, which is automatically deleted after the job is done.